indefinit/MozFest2014-musicexpression-workshop/README.md

  - [Wavepot:](http://wavepot.com/)  An audio programming environment for the web.
  - [Lissajous](http://lissajousjs.com/):  A web audio library that relies heavily on sample buffers.
 I really love the simplicity of this library and how easy it is to build beautiful pieces of music in a short period of time.
 Hereâ€™s a [demo video](https://www.youtube.com/watch?v=jBRqOp5ws58) using just a web console.
  - [Teoria.js:](https://github.com/saebekassebil/teoria)  A web audio library for music theory and composition.

+### A note on source files in this repo:
+- The convolution example uses audio from [http://www.freeinfosociety.com/media.php?id=50](http://www.freeinfosociety.com/media.php?id=50)
+- All other impulse response samples are c/o Studio Indefinit and may be used in Creative Commons, share-alike, attribution.